pfsense/docs/source/hardware/boot-troubleshooting.rst

   kern.cam.ada.write_cache=0

-“Fake” RAID cards with a GRAID error
+"Fake" RAID cards with a GRAID error
 ------------------------------------

-Certain “fake” RAID cards, driver/software-based RAID adapters that are not true hardware RAID, may fail to mount properly with the following error::
+Certain "fake" RAID cards, driver/software-based RAID adapters that are not true hardware RAID, may fail to mount properly with the following error::

   Root mount waiting for: GRAID
   mountroot>

-Another symptom can be that “Intel RAID” messages are shown during the boot sequence, and typing ? at the mountroot prompt it only shows the drive itself and no partitions::
+Another symptom can be that "Intel RAID" messages are shown during the boot sequence, and typing ? at the mountroot prompt it only shows the drive itself and no partitions::